 In June 1999 GlaxoSmithKline filed an action against Geneva Pharmaceuticals, a subsidiary of Novartis Pharmaceuticals, in the US District Court for the Eastern District of Pennsylvania for infringement of the Group's patents for paroxetine hydrochloride following notice of Geneva's ANDA filing.
 That case has been consolidated with similar infringement actions against other generic companies that subsequently filed ANDAs.
 Additional infringement actions have been brought based on patents issued subsequent to the original filing against Apotex in the Northern District of Illinois.
 The Group also filed an action against Apotex relating to those new patents in the Eastern District of Pennsylvania.
-In December 2002 the judge granted in part and denied in part summary judgement motions filed by Apotex with the result that issues of validity and infringement of three of the four new patents will move toward trial.
-The Group has petitioned the District Court to permit an interim appeal to the CAFC.
-In June 2003 the Group requested the US Food and Drug Administration (FDA) to remove three patents related to Paxil from the register of pharmaceutical patents maintained by the FDA (the Orange Book).
+In December 2002 the judge granted in part and denied in part summary judgement motions filed by Apotex with the result that issues of validity and infringement to the four new patents will move toward trial.
+The Group has petitioned the US Food and Drug Administration (FDA) to remove three patents related to Paxil from the register of pharmaceutical patents maintained by the FDA (the Orange Book).
 The delisting did not affect the validity of these patents or the related patent litigation.
 Following FDA approval of its ANDA, Apotex subsequently launched a generic version of Paxil in September 2003.